54L1M/shenfiles/scripts/README.md

 **Directory Structure Initializer**

-A personal script to create a predefined directory structure within `~/Documents` and clone frequently used git repositories into them.
-This is primarily called by `setup.sh` during the initial bootstrap process.
+A personal script to create a predefined directory structure within `~/Documents` and clone frequently used git repositories.
+Primarily called by `setup.sh` during initial bootstrap.

+---